You’re 18 weeks pregnant!

 18 Weeks Pregnant – Your Body

 - Shortness of breath: As your pregnancy progresses you will notice you have less room to take a deep breath.
 Your brain also becomes more sensitive to the level of circulating carbon dioxide in your blood, which is why you feel short of breath.
-Take things easy and make sure you slow down when needed.
+Slow down and take things easy when you need to.

 18 Weeks Pregnant – Your Baby

-This week, your baby weighs about 190 grams, and is about 14 cm long, the size of a capsicum.
+At week 18, your baby weighs about 190 grams and is the size of a capsicum.
 The crown to rump measurement is 14 cms.